Prompt-Based Length Controlled Generation with Reinforcement Learning: Experiments

 \subsubsection{Supervised FineTuning of GPT models}

-To build the baseline summarization model with length control ability, we apply three pre-trained GPTs with 124M, 355M and 774M parameters, denoted as GPT-S, GPT-M, GPT-L, respectively, which are downloaded from the Huggingface.
-We experiment on two types of control setting.
-The first one is \textbf{single-type control}, where we only consider the strict standard control prompt of ``\texttt{equal to}''.
-In details, we prepend ``equal to **'' followed by \texttt{[SEP]} to each article of training samples, where ``\texttt{**}'' is replaced with the real text length of reference summaries.
-The second setting is \textbf{multiple-type control}, in which we split the original dataset into four parts, and each is augmented with one type of standard control prompt.
-We then compare the real text length of each reference summary with one (for ``\texttt{less than **}'' or ``\texttt{more than **}'') or two (for ``\texttt{between ** and **}'') randomly sampled target lengths.
+To build the baseline summarization model with length control ability, we apply three pre-trained GPTs with 124M, 355M and 774M parameters from Huggingface, denoted as GPT-S, GPT-M, GPT-L, respectively.
+We experiment on two types of control settings.
+The first one is \textbf{single-type control}, where we only consider the strict SCP of ``\texttt{equal to}''.
+In details, for each example we randomly sample a augmented control prompt under the type of ``equal'' and replace the text placeholder with the input text and replace the length placeholder with the real text length of reference summary.
+The second setting is \textbf{multiple-type control}, in which we randomly split the original dataset into four parts, and each is augmented with one type of SCP.
+We then compare the real text length of each reference summary with one (for ``\texttt{less than **}'' or ``\texttt{more than **}'') or two (for ``\texttt{between ** and **}'') randomly sampled target lengths between 50 and 150.
 Similar to the single-type control, we replace ``\texttt{**}'' with the corresponding sampled length.
 Finally, we perform SFT on the labelled data to enable pre-trained GPTs to summarize texts with a length control ability.
-For both settings, we apply an AdamW optimizer \citep{loshchilovdecoupled}, and more implementation details are given in Appendix~\ref{Appendix:HP_setting}.